 Solar Tube Installation Process

-Solar tube installation can be a DIY-friendly process for homeowners who have the right tools and skills.
-Ensure your solar tube kit includes detailed instructions if you plan to take the DIY route.
+Solar tube installation can offer a do-it-yourself (DIY0-friendly process for homeowners who have the right tools and skills.
+If you plan to do it yourself, ensure your solar tube kit includes detailed instructions.

 Here’s an outline of the general installation process:

-- Inspect the attic.
-Inspect your attic for obstacles that might affect your solar tube installation, such as wires or ductwork.
+- Inspect the attic: Inspect your attic for obstacles affecting your solar tube installation, such as wires or ductwork.
 Measure the distance between the rafters or trusses to ensure a solar tube will fit.

-- Cut the roof opening.
-Choose an appropriate location on your roof and cut an opening.
-Factor in the roof pitch, distance from vent stacks and other roof features, and space between rafters or trusses.
+- Cut the roof opening: Choose an appropriate location on your roof and cut an opening.
+Factor in the roof pitch, distance from vent stacks, other roof features, and space between rafters or trusses.

-Check the terms of your roof warranty and weigh the risk of improper installation before installing solar tube lighting.
-Consider your roofing materials and whether you will need to install an adapter.
+Before installing solar tube lighting, check the terms of your roof warranty and weigh the risk of improper installation.
+Also, consider your roofing materials and whether you need to install an adapter.

 Cost of Solar Tubes